Alipc598/LibraryApp-Main/README.md

 ## Overview

-This is a simple library application that allows users to register, log in, add books, search books, and delete books.
-The application is deployed on Netlify.
+This is a simple library application that allows users to browse and search books.
+Admin users can log in to add, delete, and edit books.
+The application is deployed on Netlify for the front-end.

 ## Features

-- User registration and login
+- Admin login
-- JWT authentication
+- JWT authentication for admin actions
-- Add new books
+- Browse and search books by title, author, or genre
-- Search books by title, author, or genre
+- Add new books (Admin only)
-- Delete books
+- Delete books (Admin only)
 - Sort books by title, author, or genre

 ## Technologies Used